 - 8. Your unit has a winterization kit installed near the water pump.
 Turn the winterization kit valve to the winterizing position (shown above) and remove the plug.
 Turn the pump on, expelling the remaining water.
 This water, about 1/2 cup, can be caught in a towel or rag. - 9.
 Reconnect the water pump outlet. - 10.
-Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and allow any remaining water to drain out.
+Lower the front of the trailer as far as the jack will allow and let the trailer sit until water ceases to drain (no droplets are forming), then crank the jack up as high as it will go until water ceases to drain.

-11. As shown above and in Figure 8.1 on the previous page, close the water heater inlet and outlet valves.
+- 11. As shown above and in Figure 8.1 on the previous page, close the water heater inlet and outlet valves.
 Make sure the water heater bypass valve is open.
-It is not recommended to use air pressure on the water heater for winterization.

-- 12. Open the toilet flush valve and toilet shut-off valve.
+It is not recommended to use air pressure on the water heater for winterization. - 12.
+Open the toilet flush valve and toilet shut-off valve.
 Make sure all drain valves and faucets are open. - 13.
-Using the adapter mentioned at the beginning, apply, at max, 50 lbs. of air pressure to the city water inlet until only air is coming out of all the faucets.
+Using the adapter mentioned at the beginning, apply, at max, 50 lbs. of air pressure to the city water inlet until only air is coming out of the faucets.
+You may need to open and close faucets one at a time and repeat this step several times to force out trapped water.

-The furnace/water heaters manufacturer does not recommend blowing air through the water heater system when draining.
-This method could cause damage to lines and components.
-Refer to the manufacturers user's manual provided for complete winterization instructions.
+The furnace/water heater manufacturer does not recommend blowing air through the water heater.
+Doing so could cause damage to lines and components.
+Refer to the manufacturers user's manual provided for winterization instructions.